 Rhythmic Riding Immersion

-One of the greatest challenges of doing or facilitating mounted work in TF-EAP is that people tend to lose a focus on connection and instead resort to power, domination and control while on the horse's back.
-Although they may work hard at building a connected relationship on the ground, people will naturally feel it is their responsibility to control the horse once they are on his or her back.
-Because of this we are very careful and intentional about how we introduce mounted work in sessions, and how we teach it to EAP practitioners at our trainings.
+One of the greatest challenges of doing or facilitating mounted work in NL is that people tend to lose a focus on connection and instead resort to power, domination and control while on the horse's back.
+Although they may work hard at building a connected relationship on the ground, people often feel it is their responsibility to control the horse once they are on his or her back.
+There are so many reasons for this - vulnerability, muscle memory, habit, etc. It takes practice to stay in connection as intimacy grows.

 - How to tell when areas of the brain are regulated or dysregulated

-- Ways to promote bottom up regulation with various kinds of sensory input
+- How to promote bottom up regulation with various kinds of sensory input

-- Ways to teach top down regulation capitalizing on the eustress provided while mounted
+- How to teach top down regulation capitalizing on the eustress provided while mounted

 - How to introduce mounted work in a way that promotes bottom up and/or top down regulation while deepening the client's sense of connection with self and with their horse